 Thymus.
 The thymus is in the upper part of the chest.
-It makes white blood cells, called T-cells.
+It makes white blood cells, called T cells, and secretes a hormone that helps these T cells mature and function.
 These cells fight infections and destroy abnormal cells.

 Adrenal gland.
-There are 2 adrenal glands.
-There is 1 gland on top of each kidney.
-They work with the hypothalamus and pituitary gland to make cortisol and other hormones important for normal metabolism.
+There are two adrenal glands.
+Each gland sits on top of each kidney.
+They work with the hypothalamus and pituitary gland to make cortisol (called the stress hormone) and other hormones important for normal metabolism.

 Pancreas.
 The pancreas is behind the stomach.
 It makes hormones for digestion and metabolism.
 These include the hormone called insulin.
 Insulin controls blood sugar levels.

 Ovaries.
-Females have 2 ovaries.
-There is 1 ovary is on each side of the female's uterus, below the opening of the fallopian tubes.
+Females have two ovaries.
+There is one ovary on each side of the female's uterus, below the opening of the fallopian tubes.
 The ovaries contain egg cells for reproduction.
 They also make estrogen and progesterone.

 Testes.
-Males have 2 testicles (testes).
+Males have two testicles (testes).
 They are located in a pouch (scrotum) that hangs outside the groin.
 The testes make testosterone and sperm.